ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## constraints

 This validator is used to validate a nested struct.
 The value of this validator are the constraints for the nested struct.
+*Note: This validator will ignore values that are null.*

 ```cfscript
 address = {